 TDD is misunderstood in many forms, one disguised form that people mistake TDD for is, they think it is one of the manual testing approaches of a software component.
 Undoubtedly that is not true.
 Another common form of misconception is that people implement Unit Tests after writing production code and they call it TDD.
 Obviously, they are doing it another way around.
 These misconceptions are rooted due to a lack of knowledge in the community regarding the subject.
 Misinformed developers take the word from the sources with which they are confronted.

 Another matter of concern is the goal set for the teams.
-Definition of done is defined or rather dictated to scrum/agile teams that they need to achieve a coverage of x% and they need to thrive to meet it in order to get their work pushed through production pipeline.
-Nevertheless it fails to meet its purpose.
-Should we be concerned about the coverage paths as shown in figure 1.a, which rather stands as a mere formality.
+The definition of done is defined or rather dictated to scrum/agile teams that they need to achieve a coverage of x% and they need to thrive to meet it in order to get their work pushed through the production pipeline.
+Nevertheless, it fails to meet its purpose.
+Should we be concerned about the coverage paths as shown in figure 1.a, which rather stands as a mere formality?
 Should you be following TDD then there’s no need to track the paths manually.
 It will be born implicit into the code as we inverse the starting points.
 Complete focus is to write your tests first and you get going on your think pads to cover all possible positive and more importantly negative flows.
 You write the production code just to pass these test cases hence you won’t find the red patches that you see in figure 1.a.
-If at all you see them then it’s a retrospective item that how did you manage to get it in first place as you started with the intentions that you would cover the paths that you have written the test cases for.
+If at all you see them then it’s a retrospective item that how did you manage to get it in the first place as you started with the intentions that you would cover the paths that you have written the test cases for.